hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Repeated Templates

-In addition to looping over data and applying a template fragment, as mentioned in the previous example, you can use __repeated templates__ to write a file for each element in an iterable such as a list or struct field.
+In addition to looping over data and applying a template fragment, you can use __repeated templates__ to write a file for each element in an iterable such as a list or struct field.

 To render a file for each element in the input to a `-T` flag, use `[]`.